+Once you have a spreadsheet with the list of species and species-specific parameters you have available (Box 1) and an interaction matrix you can set up the model in mizer using

-For the North Sea we had access to very detailed data to obtain the parameters…
+newMultispeciesParams().
+For the North Sea, we had access to very detailed data to obtain the parameters (see North Sea template for where these data come from).

-HTM0 goes here

-First guess for Rmax – explain this

 Running the model to the steady state

+To run the model the mizerParam object is passed to a function called project() which solves the dynamical equations.

+Here we can introduce the mizerSim object

 Using project()

 How to achieve coexistence at steady state